UnifiedPush/specifications/specifications/android.md

 The distributor MUST send this action to the registered application to forward a push message received on the push server to the end user application.

-If the BYTES_MESSAGE feature was requested, it MUST send the following 2 extras:
+The distributor MUST send the following 2 extras:
 * token (String): This is the connection token as defined in the [Resources] supplied by the end user application during registration.
 If this token is not known by the connector, the connector will ignore this request.
-* bytesMessage (ByteArray): the push message sent by the application server, as an array of bytes.
-It MUST be the raw POST data received by the rewrite proxy.

-If the BYTES_MESSAGE feature was requested, it MAY additionally send the message as a string:
-* message (String): the push message sent by the application server, as a string.

-If the BYTES_MESSAGE feature was not requested, it MUST send the following 2 extras:
-* token (String): This is the connection token as defined in the [Resources] supplied by the end user application during registration.
-If this token is not known by the connector, the connector will ignore this request.
-* message (String): the push message sent by the application server, as a string.

-If the BYTES_MESSAGE feature was not requested, it MAY additionally send the message as a byte array:
-* bytesMessage (ByteArray): the push message sent by the application server, as an array of bytes.
-It MUST be the raw POST data received by the rewrite proxy.
+* bytesMessage (ByteArray): This is the push message as defined in the [Resources].

 It MAY be sent with the following extra:
 * id (String, max 100 bytes): This is the message id as defined in the [Resources].
 If present, the connector MUST response with [org.unifiedpush.android.distributor.MESSAGE_ACK].